 It was obvious that this car didn’t need a jump start; the gentleman, as well-meaning as he was, was trying to solve the wrong problem.
 Jumper cables are useful when the battery is dead or the car is otherwise without electrical power, but this clearly wasn’t the case here.
 I gently suggested as much, but the gentleman replied confidently that he had done this in the past and it always worked.
 The stranded motorist agreed that jumper cables would solve the problem, so the two of them got to work setting up for a completely unnecessary jump start.
 Knowing that I had done all I could do to help, I went on about my business, heading into the coffee shop for some morning fuel.

 Several minutes later I walked out of the coffee shop with fresh cup-o-joe in hand, and I saw the same car still anchored in place.
 The jump start, unsurprisingly, hadn’t worked.
-The motorist was on the phone with someone (presumably a mechanic or tow truck operator), while the good Samaritan continued peering under the hood looking for answers.
+The motorist was on the phone with someone (hopefully a mechanic or tow truck operator), while the good Samaritan continued peering under the hood looking for answers.
 Trying to solve the problem of a dead battery – which clearly wasn’t the real problem – didn’t get the car started, and delayed the path to the real solution.

 Trying to Solve the Wrong Problem